cguenther0929/stand_chatter/README.md

 * V0.0.2 -- This code base has the radio successfully transmitting to a Feather M0 wireless module.

 * V0.1.0 -- Transmitting and receiving messages per the intended FSM.
 Could easily deploy this version on two communication modules.

+* V1.0.0 -- Initial release.
+Received messages are now subjected to a crude check in which message length is verified.
+Code greatly cleaned up and well commented.